sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kf5-kconfig-gui</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : GUI part of KConfig framework
+Short desc    : GUI part of KConfig framework
 URL          : https://invent.kde.org/frameworks/kconfig
-Лицензия     : GPLv2+ and LGPLv2+ and MIT
+License      : GPLv2+ and LGPLv2+ and MIT
-Описание     : KConfigGui provides a way to hook widgets to the configuration so that they are
+Descript     : KConfigGui provides a way to hook widgets to the configuration so that they are
              : automatically initialized from the configuration and automatically propagate
              : their changes to their respective configuration files.
 ```